Testing

 How do public and private behave with packages and subclasses?

-of the package can rely on to use.- Once deployed, the public members’ signatures should not change.
-It’s like a
+- Public: This keyword opens up the access to everyone!
+This is generally what - clientsof the package can rely on to use.- Once deployed, the public members’ signatures should not change.
+It’s like a promiseandcontractto people using this public code that it will always be accessible to them.

-to people using this public code that it will always be accessible to them. - Usually if developers want to “get rid of” something that’s public, rather than removing it, they would call it
+- Usually if developers want to “get rid of” something that’s public, rather than removing it, they would call it deprecatedinstead.

-instead. - TL;DR: Open and promised to the world.
+- TL;DR: Open and promised to the world.

 - Once deployed, the public members’ signatures should not change.
 It’s like a

-can access these members, but the rest of the world (e.g. classes external to the package or non-subclasses) cannot! - TL;DR: Subtypes might need it, but subtype clients will not.
+- Protected: Protected members are protected from the - outsideworld.- Classes within the same packageandsubclassescan access these members, but the rest of the world (e.g. classes external to the package or non-subclasses) cannot!

 - Classes within the

-Package Private: This is the default access given to Java members if there is no explicit modifier written.
+- Package Private: This is the default access given to Java members if there is no explicit modifier written. - Package private entails that classes that belong in the same package can access, but not subclasses!

 - The original owners of the class that’s being extended may not want certain features or members to be tampered with, if people choose to extend it — hence, package-private allows those who are familiar with the inner workings of the program to access and modify certain members, whereas it blocks those who are subclassing from doing the same.